shanelonergan/shanelonergan.github.io/_posts/2020-04-4-planning-a-project.md

 The goal list contains ideas and features that didn’t make it into the MVP, but I feel would greatly enhance the final product.
 The wish list contains any other ideas that might be nice to include down the line.

+**Example**: I decided to move the ability to favorite a listing, rate a transaction, and a robust search function to the goals list.
+Fleshing out the UI and making everything beautiful also falls under the goals section.
+The wish list contains fleshing out the user's profile page and adding the media/blogpost section.

 ## Phase 4: Create model trees and wireframes for MVP

 I will map out my domain models for my database relationships, and make sure they are airtight before writing any code.
 I will also create some wireframes for the landing page and any other essential pages for the application.